70-year-old who kidnapped bus full of children, buried them alive approved for parole - NewsBreak

 Frederick Newhall Woods, one of the three men who hijacked a school bus and kidnapped 26 children in Chowchilla, California in 1976, was recommended for parole on Friday.
 The recommendation came during Woods’ 18th attempt to earn parole for what has been called the largest kidnapping in U.S. history, after he had been rejected 17 times.

-HOBBS, N.M. — (AP) — A 13-year-old was driving the pickup truck that struck a van in West Texas in a fiery collision that killed nine people, including six members of a college golf team and their coach, a National Transportation Safety Board official said Thursday.
-The child...

-A 47-year-old man was sentenced to life in prison without parole in the killing of his 87-year-old grandmother in Oregon, the sheriff’s office said.
-James Lynn Holt is accused of kicking his grandma’s door in and “severely” beating her at her home in Creswell, Oregon, in 2019, the Lane County Sheriff’s Office said in a news release.
+(STACKER) — The United States has a higher incarceration rate than any other country in the world, but as violent crime trends have gone down nationwide in recent decades, the number of incarcerated people in America has continued to climb until just recently.
+In response to increasing fears over...

+A California couple is accused of fatally stabbing and shooting a Black U.S. military veteran in what the state says was a “reprehensible” hate crime.
+Christine Lyn Garner, 42, and Jeremy Wayne Jones, 49, were arrested after police say they murdered Justin Peoples, 30, at a Chevron gas station in Tracy, California on March 15, according to the Tracy Police Department.
+Several witnesses called 911 shortly after 9:00 p.m. when Peoples was found suffering from what appeared to be a gunshot wound to the upper body.

-Officers in northern Nevada took a suspect into custody Friday in the kidnapping of an 18-year-old woman who went missing two weeks ago about 30 miles (48 kilometers) east of Reno, authorities said.
-Lyon County deputies assisted by the FBI and others are still searching for Naomi Irion, the sheriff’s office said.
-She was last seen March 12 after a man got into her vehicle outside a Walmart store in rural Fernley.Before Friday, the sheriff’s office had said only that Irion’s disappearance was “suspicious in nature.”
-But Melissa Thomson, the sheriff’s dispatch shift supervisor, told The Associated Press Friday...
+RENO, Nev.
+(AP) — Officers in northern Nevada took a suspect into custody Friday in the kidnapping of an 18-year-old woman who went missing two weeks ago about 30 miles (48 kilometers) east of Reno, authorities said.
+Lyon County deputies assisted by the FBI and others are still searching...

-Fox Nation’s new five-part series, “Freed to Kill,” takes a deep dive into the investigation behind one of the country’s most “sadistic” serial killers, Kenneth Allen McDuff.
-In 1992, U.S. Marshal Parnell McNamara and U.S. District Attorney Bill Johnston were investigating the mysterious abduction...

-Officials confirmed a body found in an SUV that was submerged in a Pennsylvania creek is James Amabile, who had been missing since 2003, CBS Philly reports.
-The SUV and body were discovered earlier in March by a group of YouTube volunteer divers who have helped crack cold cases around the country.

 Comments / 0